ShrekBytes/medium-unlocked/README.md

 ## Supported Domains
 > This script supports all Medium domains, subdomains, and some custom domains.
 While it’s technically possible to match every site with `*://*/*`, doing so would run the script on all websites, which is inefficient and unnecessary.
-If you want a Medium-powered custom domain added, [open an issue](../../issues) and I’ll work on adding it.
+If you want a Medium-powered custom domain added, [open an issue](../../issues) and I’ll add it.

 ### ReadMedium